varshitha-acog/reForge/docs/source/getting_started.rst

 At the moment, the coarse-grained examples can only be run with GROMACS.
 OpenMM support is in active development.
 Thus, to run the tutorials, you need to have GROMACS installed on your system.
-Some basic examples can be found here `examples <https://github.com/DanYev/cgtools/tree/main/docs/examples>`_, and will be updated as the project progresses.
+Some basic examples can be found here: `examples <https://github.com/DanYev/cgtools/tree/main/docs/examples>`_, and will be updated as the project progresses.

-For SOL and PHX users
+For SOL and PHX Users
 ---------------------

 .. warning::

     Please read this carefully before proceeding!
-Start with a clean shell and DO NOT activate any environments or interactive sessions unless it is stated in the instructions.
-Run the commands EXACTLY the way it is in the instructions.
+Start with a clean shell and DO NOT activate any environments or interactive sessions unless stated in the instructions.
+Run the commands EXACTLY as they are in the instructions.
 Starting an interactive session or running commands with "bash" instead of "source" (.) initiates a new, separate shell process with
     different environment variables and may break the dependencies.